Golden Brown: Composition

 The main body of the song has a triple metre waltz rhythm, with beats grouped in threes, but the instrumental parts add an extra beat to create a phrase of thirteen beats.
 The thirteen beats appear in the sheet music as alternating bars of 6/8 and 7/8, which has also been described as three bars of 3/4 followed by one bar of 4/4.
 Sheet music of "Golden Brown" on musicnotes.com is published in B-flat minor.

 The music was largely written by keyboardist Dave Greenfield and drummer Jet Black, with lyrics by singer/guitarist Hugh Cornwell.
-The music was adapted from an unused part of "Second Coming", a track which featured on their previous album.
+The music was adapted from an unused part of "Second Coming", a track which featured on their previous album, The Gospel According to the Meninblack.

-According to bassist Jean-Jacques Burnel, the song's atypical style for the group was intended to defy expectations: "The whole thing about that song is it really represented us sticking our fingers up to our detractors".
+According to bassist Jean-Jacques Burnel, the song was about the pleasures of heroin and romance.
+Its success "really represented us sticking our fingers up to our detractors".